OtterX

 Listen

-Two scanners stream every fresh pump.fun launch in real-time, while a wallet tracker watches a curated list of smart-money wallets for clustered buys on the same mint.
+Two scanners stream every fresh pump.fun launch in real time, while a wallet tracker watches a curated list of smart-money wallets for clustered buys landing on the same mint.
+Conviction shows up as a crowd, not a single trade.

 • PumpPortal stream